1414213/scwin2/README.md

 "Gradingzone": 0.8,
 "IsLeftElseRight": false
 ```
-Sets a trackpad to simulate a thumbstick of a gamepad; works the same as StickStick.&ensp;`Deadzone` sets a radius extending from its center where input is always 0.&ensp;Measured as a proportion of the thumbstick's radius.&ensp;`Gradingzone` specifies an area measuring from the center of the thumbstick to simulate the degree of tilt of a controller's thumbstick; any input beyond this radius simulates maximum tilt of a thumbstick.&ensp;`IsLeftElseRight` specifies whether to simulate a left or right thumbstick.
+Sets a trackpad to simulate a thumbstick of a gamepad; works the same as StickStick.  `Deadzone` sets a radius extending from its center where input is always 0.
+Measured as a proportion of the thumbstick's radius.  `Gradingzone` specifies an area measuring from the center of the thumbstick to simulate the degree of tilt of a controller's thumbstick; any input beyond this radius simulates maximum tilt of a thumbstick.  `IsLeftElseRight` specifies whether to simulate a left or right thumbstick.

 ### PadSwipe
 ```